SHA-3: Instances

 SHA-3 instances are drop-in replacements for SHA-2, intended to have identical security properties.

-SHAKE will generate as many bits from its sponge as requested, called XOFs (Extendable Output Functions).
+SHAKE will generate as many bits from its sponge as requested, thus being extendable-output functions (XOFs).
 For example, SHAKE128(M, 256) can be used as a hash function with a 256 character bitstream with 128-bit security strength.
 Arbitrarily large lengths can be used as pseudo-random number generators.
 Alternately, SHAKE256(M, 128) can be used as a hash function with a 128-bit length and 128-bit resistance.

 All instances append some bits to the message, the rightmost of which represent the domain separation suffix.
 The purpose of this is to ensure that it is not possible to construct messages that produce the same hash output for different applications of the Keccak hash function.
 The following domain separation suffixes exist:

 Additional instances

-In December 2016 NIST published a new document, NIST SP.800-185, describing additional SHA-3 derived functions:
+In December 2016 NIST published a new document, NIST SP.800-185, describing additional SHA-3-derived functions: